 Following is a transmissibility curve for engine mount –

 5. Torsional Vibration Analysis

 Powertrain components are highly prone to vibration.
 Complete powertrain experiences linear vibration and torsional vibration.
 Torsional Vibration analysis of automotive powertrain is very important to reduce the fatigue load on casing/components and to reduce vibration and noise originating from powertrain components.
 Powertrain testing procedures and methods used to assess torsional vibration are mentioned here (Torsional Vibration blog) Components specially checked for this are- Engine, clutch and gearbox.

 Below graph gives an example of torsional vibration resonance-

 Powertrain is studied for its durability using real life cycle runs for actual vehicle as well as rig testing.
 In this test various parameters of powertrain are mapped with overall vehicle like- oil condition, oil usage, engine performance degradation, wear of clutch, gear box issues, etc.

 Powertrain forms a critical input for driver and passenger experience as based on this it is studied how vehicle will respond to different city and highway driving requirements.
-For this various gear are used
+For this various gears are used

 These are some of the examples of parameters that are generally used.
 We have tried to summarise main areas of engine and powertrain testing for vehicle validation point of view.